ENCCS/gpu-programming/content/11-examples.rst

 .. figure:: img/stencil/heat_montage.png
    :align: center

-   Over time, the temperature distribution progresses from the initial state toward an end state where upper triangle is cold and lower is warm.
+   Over time, the temperature distribution progresses from the initial state toward an end state where upper triangle is warm and lower is cold.
 The average temperature tends to (70 + 85 + 20 + 5) / 4 = 45.

 Technique: stencil computation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~